How EMS chiefs can end bullying and harassment

 Three types of harassment

-Harassment may take three general forms.
-There is deliberate and malicious harassment, where the intention is to intimidate or hurt another person.
+- There is deliberate and malicious harassment, where the intention is to intimidate or hurt another person.
 Examples of this type of harassment are usually blatant and may include threats, sabotage and even assault.

 Hazing is a good example of this second type of harassment.
 Although the behavior in itself is clearly inappropriate, those doing it may rationalize that it serves a greater good of carrying on a tradition of initiating new members into the organization.

-Third, harassment may (and usually does) only occur when it is enabled by those who stand by and do nothing.
+Harassment may (and usually does) only occur when it is enabled by those who stand by and do nothing.
 People may see the crude joking, the mean teasing, the ganging up of the group on the individual, but they rationalize why it is better not to act.

 Officers’ role in stopping workplace harassment